Noticeboard

 Under the proposals being considered, Doxey would no longer have its own parish council and would instead be represented by councillors on a single Stafford Town Council, covering the whole of Stafford.

-Why Doxey Parish Council Opposes the Merger
+Why Doxey Parish Council is against the proposal of including Doxey.

 In particular, we believe residents could lose:

-For these reasons, Doxey Parish Council believes that local decision-making should remain as close to residents as possible, and that Doxey is best served by retaining its own parish council.
+For these reasons, Doxey Parish Council believes that local decision-making should remain as close to residents as possible, and that Doxey Village is best served by retaining its own parish council.

 Doxey Parish Council strongly encourages residents to: